tommy-chin/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals.png](https://github.com/tommy-chin/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)
 This chart shows the percentage of successful, failed, and canceled Kickstarter outcomes based on the funding goal that was set.
 ### Challenges
 There were no challenges or difficulties that were encountered when performing the analysis on the data.
+A possible problem that could have occurred would have been if there were not many theatre Kickstarters to do an analysis on.
+This would have led to an analysis based on a small sample size which could have led to an inaccurate analysis.

 ## Results
 #### Theater Outcomes Based on Launch Dates Results